The Ultimate Guide to Vulnerability Scanning

 Verifying whether vulnerabilities are false positives is a difficult task for an automated scanner to do effectively, and most do not attempt to do so.
 As a result, you may end up trawling through long lists of non-issues which could quickly grow into a time-consuming process.

-Automated scanners are certainly capable of discovering genuine web application security issues, but they are unlikely to catch everything and shouldn’t be the only defence that’s put in place.
+Automated scanners are certainly capable of discovering genuine web application security issues, but they are unlikely to catch everything and shouldn’t be the only defense that’s put in place.
 Our recommendation is to ensure that web applications are regularly penetration tested, including where a web application scanner is in place.
 This strategy is a more robust way of discovering a wide range of weaknesses and, if budget allows, it is a best practice.

 Choosing the right vulnerability scanner for you can be difficult, and the range of quality in vulnerability scanning products is significant and not always transparent.
 You’ll be relying on your chosen scanner to help prevent attacks daily, so how do you know a scanner you evaluate is effective, and how are you supposed to compare one against another?
-We’ve included a few due diligence tips and best practices below.
+We’ve included a few due diligence tips and vulnerability scanning best practices below.

 Take it for a spin